 9. Mount Cook Road Photo

 A popular thing to do on the drive to Mount Cook is to snap a photo on the road!
 Hear me out – about 10 kilometers (6.2 miles) from Mount Cook Village and just before the airport is one of the most stunning photo opportunities in Mount Cook.
-Pull your car safely off the road and stand in the middle of the road, behind you the winding road, and Mount Cook makes for an epic backdrop.
-It’s sure to make your friends at home jealous.

-This is a quick stop, of course, pull your car safely off the side of the road.
+This is a quick stop, of course, but make sure to be safe when pulling over.
 Watch out for cars and turn your hazards on.
-The speed limit on this road is 60km/h (37mph) so the cars can come upon you pretty quick.
+The speed limit on this road is 60 km/h (37mph) so the cars can come upon you pretty quick!

 10. Mount Cook Village